 This class addresses the relationships among organisms and their environments.
 Topics will include organismal, population and community ecology.
 Mathematical models for biological systems will be included.

 Prerequisite: BIO 1530/1531 or permission of instructor.
-Completion of MAT 1125 or higher recommended physiology.
-Three hours of lecture and three hours of laboratory each week.
+Completion of MAT 1125 or higher recommended

 BIO 3210 INSECT BIOLOGY (4)